Penn State faces Michigan in Big Ten Tournament - WTOP News

 Minneapolis; Wednesday, 9 p.m.
 EDT

-BOTTOM LINE: Penn State plays in the Big Ten Tournament against Michigan.
+BOTTOM LINE: Penn State and Michigan play in the Big Ten Tournament.

-The Nittany Lions’ record in Big Ten play is 9-11, and their record is 6-5 against non-conference opponents.
-Penn State averages 75.9 points while outscoring opponents by 1.6 points per game.
+The Nittany Lions are 9-11 against Big Ten opponents and 6-5 in non-conference play.
+Penn State ranks ninth in the Big Ten with 12.8 assists per game led by Adrian Baldwin Jr. averaging 6.0.

-The Wolverines are 3-17 in Big Ten play.
-Michigan gives up 79.4 points to opponents while being outscored by 5.9 points per game.
+The Wolverines are 3-17 against Big Ten opponents.
+Michigan ranks third in the Big Ten shooting 36.3% from 3-point range.

-Penn State averages 75.9 points per game, 3.5 fewer points than the 79.4 Michigan allows.
-Michigan averages 73.5 points per game, 0.8 fewer than the 74.3 Penn State allows to opponents.
+Penn State’s average of 7.8 made 3-pointers per game this season is just 0.5 more made shots on average than the 7.3 per game Michigan allows.
+Michigan averages 8.1 made 3-pointers per game this season, 2.3 more made shots on average than the 5.8 per game Penn State gives up.

-TOP PERFORMERS: Kanye Clary is scoring 16.7 points per game with 2.9 rebounds and 2.8 assists for the Nittany Lions.
-Adrian Baldwin Jr. is averaging 16.4 points and 3.5 rebounds while shooting 42.0% over the last 10 games.
+TOP PERFORMERS: Baldwin is averaging 14.3 points, six assists and 2.7 steals for the Nittany Lions.
+Zach Hicks is averaging 11.5 points and 5.2 rebounds while shooting 37.9% over the last 10 games.

-Dug McDaniel is shooting 37.9% from beyond the arc with 2.2 made 3-pointers per game for the Wolverines, while averaging 16.6 points and 4.6 assists.
+Dug McDaniel is averaging 16.6 points and 4.6 assists for the Wolverines.
 Terrance Williams II is averaging 10.3 points over the last 10 games.

 LAST 10 GAMES: Nittany Lions: 5-5, averaging 76.7 points, 31.1 rebounds, 14.6 assists, 7.2 steals and 3.7 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 76.3 points per game.